 Dr Cynthia Rosenzweig is Senior Research Scientist at the NASA Goddard Institute for Space Studies, where she heads the Climate Impacts Group, which investigates the interactions of climate on systems and sectors important to human well-being.
 She is co-founder of the Agricultural Model Intercomparison and Improvement Project (AgMIP).
 She is now spearheading the AgMIP-coordinated global and regional assessments of the effects of climate change on the food system, including on nutrition, for the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report.
 Dr Rosenzweig is lead author on the food security chapter of the IPCC Special Report on Climate Change and Land.

-Senior Researcher, African Centre for Cities, University of Cape Town
+Associate Professor, African Centre for Cities, University of Cape Town

 Senior Research Fellow and Head of East Asia and Central Asia Office, International Food Policy Research Institute